 Consequently, your bullet point list of candidate requirements should ONLY contain must-have criteria.
 It should list only those things that the business would not be willing to compromise over in making the hire.
 Anything else - any nice-to-haves - will just be a deterrent to strong candidates.
 Omit.
 Completely.

 So there you have my hiring tips on how to write the perfect job advert.
 There are more ideas I could share, but get the above points right and you'll already be way ahead of your competition!
-Of course, if you'd like to leave this side of things to the experts, you're welcome to reach out to the Social-Hire team to help with your next wave of job posts.
+Of course, if you'd like to become less reliant on job adverts and leverage social recruiting more effectively instead - we'd be happy to arrange a call!

 Image Credit: Quozio